Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 * **default_tracks** (optional) A list of track configs for any tracks which will be displayed when the genome browser is added (A ruler track is always added and need not be specified here)

 * **atac_bam_track** (optional) This track will cluster reads based on the barcode tag in the bam file.
-The DataSource needs linked to another DataStore that has these barcodes for the atac_bam_track to display e.g.
+The DataSource needs to be linked to another DataStore that has these barcodes in order for the atac_bam_track to display e.g.
      ```
      "links":{
         "cells":{